-Sperm donations have existed for many decades in the medical industry much to the delight of couples struggling with reproductive health.
+Sperm donations have existed for many decades in the medical world.
 It’s a process where a sperm donor provides his sperm at a fertility clinic, for artificial insemination of a recipient.

 It’s a process that has given many recipients hope by allowing them to get kids of their own.

-Below are some of the important things to know about sperm donations if you’re considering going down that road.
+Below are some of the important things to know about sperm donations if you’re thinking of going down that road:Recipients can choose a known or unknown donor

 As we mentioned, the entire process is not so direct.
 It requires many steps and procedures before anything is approved.
 Part of that process is screening.
 This is where the sperms are checked for any diseases such as HIV, STDs and genetic irregularities that might be present.